2021 Copa Colsanitas

 The 2021 Copa Colsanitas was a women's tennis tournament played on outdoor clay courts.
-It was the 23rd edition of the tournament and part of the 250 category of the 2021 WTA Tour.
-It took place at the Country Club in Bogotá, Colombia, from 5 April to 11 April 2021.
+It was the 23rd edition of the Copa Colsanitas and part of the 250 category of the 2021 WTA Tour.
+It took place at the Country Club in Bogotá, Colombia, from 5 April until 11 April 2021.
+Unseeded Camila Osorio, who entered the main draw on a wildcard, won the singles title.